mcneel/rhino.inside-revit/art/README.md

-This directory contains the graphic files associated with this project
+This directory contains the graphic files associated with this project.

+- Source files are generated using [Affinity Designer](https://affinity.serif.com/en-gb/designer/) and is exported to PNG and SVG
+- The windows icon file is generated using [IcoFX](https://icofx.ro/)

 ## Project Logo